cllns/genderstat/README.md

 ### File example ###

-The `ralph-waldo-emerson.txt` file is a collection of his essays and `kate-chopin.txt` is her story The Awakening and other short stories.
+The `ralph-waldo-emerson.txt` file is a collection of his essays and `kate-chopin.txt` is a collection of her stories (including The Awakening).
 ```
     $ ./genderstat.rb ralph-waldo-emerson.txt
     reading in file: ralph-waldo-emerson.txt